D1Asif/facehook/README.md

 4. Home Page: All the posts of all the users are displayed in the feed of the home page.
 Posts are sorted to the latest post first.
 User can edit/delete user's own post.

 ## Technologies used:
-React, React router dom, axios, react hook form etc.
+React, React router dom, axios, react hook form, vercel etc.

 ## How to run
 1. clone the repo into your machine